Picovoice/picovoice/demo/mcu/imxrt1050/README.md

 For this demo, you need to:
 1. Download and install [MCUXpresso IDE](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE), which is an all-in-one multi-OS development tool for NXP MCUs based on Arm Cortex-M cores.
-1. Install a serial port monitor on your system to be able to communicate with the board.
-[Arduino environment's built-in serial monitor](https://www.arduino.cc/en/software) and [Coolterm](https://freeware.the-meiers.org/) are two free options available on all platforms (Windows, Linux, and macOS).

 ## Usage